Resource-efficient cities and industries

 READ THE LATEST ON THE TRANSITION FROM LINEAR TO CIRCULAR ECONOMY

-The United Nations estimates that by 2030 about 5 billion people will live in cities, and by 2050 two thirds of the global population lives in urban areas (UN DESA, 2012).
+The United Nations estimates that by 2030, about 5 billion people will live in cities, and by 2050 two thirds of the global population live in urban areas (UN DESA, 2012).
 Cities and urban communities offer better opportunities – economic, education, entrepreneurial.
 They are places with concentration of food, people, technology, entertainment and community.

 Urbanisation and its impacts is a major global challenge.
 Today cities account for 60 to 80% of energy consumption and 75% of carbon emissions while using 3% of the land.
 To ensure a sustainable future, ecological and societal challenges must be addressed simultaneously (Raworth, 2017).
 In this context, materials are also the enablers of sustainability and are the natural integrators, if used in a resource-efficient way.